SciTools/iris/docs/iris/src/userguide/merge_and_concat.rst

 **Attributes Mismatch**

-Differences in the :data:`~iris.cube.Cube.attributes` (a cube's metadata, including coordinate metadata) of the input cubes probably cause the greatest amount of merge-related difficulties.
+Differences in the :data:`~iris.cube.Cube.attributes` the input cubes probably cause the greatest amount of merge-related difficulties.
 In recognition of this, Iris has a helper function, :func:`~iris.experimental.equalise_cubes.equalise_attributes`, to equalise attributes differences in the input cubes.